Education in Barbados: History

-Education Investment and Technology Upgrades

 It was reported that Barbados has spent roughly US$15 billion on Education since Independence in 1966.

 Starting in 2000, the government initiated the Education Sector Enhancement Programme, usually referred to as EduTech 2000.
-This USD$213 million project was financed by the Government of Barbados (45%), the Inter-American Development Bank (40% and the Caribbean Development Bank (15%).
+This US$213 million project was financed by the Government of Barbados (45%), the Inter-American Development Bank (40% and the Caribbean Development Bank (15%).
 This initiative provided for four key improvements: (a) repairs to 73 of the public primary and secondary school buildings; (b) new units established by the Ministry to support new teaching methodologies, including the Shell Media Resources Review Center, the National Educational Evaluation and Research Centre (at the University of the West Indies, Cave Hill), and a Programme office within the Ministry; enhancements to the technological availability (new computers, software and networking); (d) in-service training for all teachers in technology integration, child-centred methodologies, and special needs education; and (e) curricular reform to respond to changes in Barbados society.
 The key conceptual foundations for the initiative are constructivism and child-centred education.
 Most of the in-service training was provided by Erdiston Teachers' Training College.

-In 2006 during the inaugural Cecil F. deCaires Memorial Lecture at the Frank Collymore Hall, the former Central Bank Governor Sir Courtney Blackman remarked that between 1966 and 2000 successive Governments (of Barbados) had spent US$15 billion on education costs – "a remarkable investment for such a small state".
+In 2006 during the inaugural Cecil F. deCaires Memorial Lecture at the Frank Collymore Hall, the former Central Bank governor Sir Courtney Blackman remarked that between 1966 and 2000 successive Governments (of Barbados) had spent US$15 billion on education costs – "a remarkable investment for such a small state".

 In 2009, Ronald Jones as the Minister of Education and Human Resource Development said the Barbados government spent $290 million to upgrade the schools with information technology.
 Given this Jones said the ministry would be entering a grading processes for schools on their usage of the technology using a scale of 1 to 6.

 Governance

 Education in Barbados is governed under Laws of Barbados, CAP.
 41 the Education Act (dated 1st March 1982).

 In Barbados there is a Minister of Education who acts like a Superintendent of Schools.

 The country additionally has an Accreditation Council (BAC). which is a statutory body as empowered under Chapter 38A of the laws of Barbados.
-The actual body was operational from 2006, The council further contains within it a Board of Directors.
+The actual body was operational from 2006, The council further contains within it a board of directors.

 BAC is a member of The International Network for Quality Assurance Agencies in Higher Education, and it is recognized by the Council for Higher Education Accreditation.
 The council is under proposal to be renamed the Barbados Accreditation Authority.

 Vocational accreditation is handled by the Barbados Technical and Vocational Education and Training (TVET) Council.